cosmic-lab-inc/epoch/README.md

 The server defaults to http://localhost:3333 where you should see a welcome message.
 The general API routes are behind `http://localhost:333/api`.

-To see all accounts loaded by the backfill (careful is is a massive payload), check out http://localhost:3333/api/accounts.
+To see all accounts loaded by the backfill (careful is a massive payload), check out http://localhost:3333/api/accounts.

 Request body expects rust type `struct Paginate`.
 Use Insomnia or Postman to send a POST request to the server.